 You like San Francisco?
 Me too.
 I write and talk about its past (and sometimes its present) a lot.
 I hope you enjoy the posts here.
 I'm on Twitter.
 You can read my books on Carville-by-the-Sea and Ingleside Terraces here, if you want more.

-Most recently I served as the Vice President of Advocacy and Programs and Interim President & CEO San Francisco Heritage, a 50-year-old nonprofit with a mission to protect and enhance San Francisco's unique architectural and cultural identity.
+I serve as the President & CEO of San Francisco Heritage, a 50-year-old nonprofit with a mission to protect and enhance San Francisco's unique architectural and cultural identity.
 Before joining Heritage, I was the longtime executive director of the local history organization, Western Neighborhoods Project.
 There I led efforts to save relief cottages from the 1906 earthquake, scan and post more than 50,000 historical images online (OpenSFHistory.org), and bring together the fields of arts and history to equitably enrich the neighborhoods of western San Francisco.

 The website and email newsletters connected to SanFranciscoStory.com are my side project, done for fun.
 Nothing I do here should be construed to be connected to the fine organizations and projects listed above.

 A San Franciscan

 I love the city I grew up in and continue to believe it is the greatest place on earth.